dask-contrib/dask-sql/CONTRIBUTING.md

 Dask-SQL utilizes [Apache Arrow Datafusion](https://github.com/apache/arrow-datafusion) for parsing, planning, and optimizing SQL queries.
 DataFusion is written in Rust and therefore requires some Rust experience to be productive.
 Luckily, there are tons of great Rust learning resources on the internet.
 We have listed some of our favorite ones [here](#rust-learning-resources)

+### Apache Arrow DataFusion
+The Dask-SQL Rust codebase makes heavy use [Apache Arrow DataFusion](https://github.com/apache/arrow-datafusion).
+Contributors should familiarize themselves with the [codebase](https://github.com/apache/arrow-datafusion) and [documentation](https://docs.rs/datafusion/latest/datafusion/).

+#### Purpose
+DataFusion provides Dask-SQL with key functionality.
+- Parsing SQL query strings into a `LogicalPlan` datastructure
+- Future integration points with [substrait.io](https://substrait.io/)
+- An optimization framework used as the baseline for creating custom highly efficient `LogicalPlan`s specific to Dask.

 ### Building
 Building the Dask-SQL Rust codebase is a straightforward process.
 If you create and activate the Dask-SQL Conda environment the Rust compiler and all necessary components will be installed for you during that process and therefore requires no further manual setup.